Exploring the Effect of Explanation Content and Format on User Comprehension and Trust in Healthcare: Methodology

 The variables used in the QCancer algorithm's prediction of gastro-oesophageal cancer and the values in Example \ref{ex:FA} are shown in Table \ref{table:qcancer}\AR{, along with the} the baseline patient values for males and females, which will be discussed next.

 The vignettes were divided into a low and high risk sets based on the estimated risk of gastro-oesophageal cancer for the patient computed by the QCancer algorithm\BP{ and rounded to the closest integer.
-We based the threshold for high-risk cases on the 3\% referral threshold for suspected cancer of the NICE guidelines for UK healthcare professionals\footnote{\href{https://www.nice.org.uk/guidance/ng12/evidence/full-guideline-pdf-2676000277}{https://www.nice.org.uk/guidance/ng12/evidence/full-guideline-pdf-2676000277}}.} To control for order effects and to avoid the repetition of vignettes during the experiment, the sets of low and high risk vignettes were further divided into two subsets of vignettes with similar risk profiles, giving low risk sets A and B, and high risk sets A and B (more details are given later in this section).
+We based the threshold for high-risk cases on the 3\% referral threshold for suspected cancer of the NICE guidelines for UK healthcare professionals\footnote{\url{https://www.nice.org.uk/guidance/ng12/evidence/full-guideline-pdf-2676000277}}.} To control for order effects and to avoid the repetition of vignettes during the experiment, the sets of low and high risk vignettes were further divided into two subsets of vignettes with similar risk profiles, giving low risk sets A and B, and high risk sets A and B (more details are given later in this section).

 \paragraph{Explanations for the QCancer Algorithm} To define the explanations that we deliver to users we assume a simple, single-label classification problem comprising a classifier $\model: \Dom_1 \times \ldots \times \Dom_k \rightarrow [0,1]$, where $\Dom_1, \ldots, \Dom_k$ represent the domains for each of the $k$ features ($k=15$ in our setting, see Table~\ref{table:qcancer}).
 Then, for any input $\inn \in \Dom_1 \times \ldots \times \Dom_k$, $\model(\inn) \in [0,1]$ is the predicted probability of the class given the current values of the input features.
 This represents the QCancer algorithm, where the features, e.g. \emph{age}, are inputs to the algorithm and the output is the predicted risk of gastro-oesophageal cancer.
 We refer to the $i$th value of any input $\inn$ as $x_i$, where $i \in \{ 1, \ldots, k \} $.
 In order to define the FA explanations, we first introduce a simplified version of any given input $\inn$ as $\inn'$, where there exists a mapping function $h_\inn$ such that $\inn = h_\inn(\inn')$, i.e. returning the original input given the simplified version.
 We then let, as in \cite{Lundberg_17}, $\inn' \in \{ 0, 1 \}^M$, where $M$ is the number of simplified input features (note that $M = k$ throughout this paper).
 Then, if $x_i' = 1$, then $\inn = h_\inn(\inn')$ sets $x_i$ to the current value of the feature, while if $x_i' = 0$, then $\inn = h_\inn(\inn')$ sets $x_i$ to the feature's \emph{baseline value}, i.e. a pre-defined default value.
 We set the baseline values (referred to as \emph{baseline patients} in the explanations) to one of two sets of values representing healthy males and females depending on the patient's gender, as indicated in Table \ref{table:qcancer} , which were used for the studies.